 You’ll study up to 6 units a year.
 You may have to read several recommended books or textbooks for each unit.

 You can borrow most of these from the Library.
 If you buy these, they may cost up to £60 each.

 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

 You may need to contribute additional travel costs for internships/placements.
 These will vary depending on the nature of the internship or placement, and can range from £50 - £1000.

-- Theories and principles for planning and enabling learning in a specialist subject
+- Theories and principles for planning and enabling learning in French language studies